|

 Several thoughts flashed through my mind:

-Where am I going to put this blind in the meantime?
+Where am I going to put this blind?

 Hmmm, my penchant for keeping junk is rubbing off on DH.